Search

 Let’s get started!How to memorize the Books of the Bible infographic by Anthony Metivier

-There are 66 books in most modern Bibles.
+As mentioned, most modern Bibles contain 66 books.
 You can find them in order based on the Old Testament and the New Testament using this handy list.

 Some of the names will be familiar to you already, but memorizing even the most well-known names in order can still be a challenge.
 Often, this is because your memory is not trained to deal with large volumes of unusual names in a linear order.